rubengerritsen/L-systems/README.md

 `LSystems.py` is a module for L-systems.
 Everything from DOL-systems to parametric context-sensitive L-systems is covered, even stochastic production rules are supported.

-The aim of this library is to provide an easy tool for L-system exploration.
+The aim of this library is to provide an easy tool for L-system exploration (for example in conjunction with the book: *The Algorithmic Beauty Of Plants*).
 To this end, user input is kept very simple, while still allowing for very complex production rules.